 For example, Person 1 thinks or feels "Person 2 is greedy", maybe because Person 2 has a lot of money.
 Would Person 2 be greedy if Person 2 later uses the money to help members of their family or other people?

 Sometimes people think other people think the same way they do.
 It can be a common mistake for people to project onto other people.
-Remember, everyone has their own limited view of life.
+Remember, everyone has his or her own limited view of life.
 Everyone wears their own pair of glasses () that limits their "view".
 Just because one person thinks one way does not mean another person thinks the same way.
 This truth can sometimes be overlooked.

 Dr. Grant Brenner states "Projection is a basic, self-protective defense, and a process which affects how people understand one another.
 When we project, we "put" part of ourselves onto other people, usually to "get rid of" something objectionable.
 It is as if we are throwing a part of ourselves outward and casting it, like the image from a movie projector, onto (really, into) the other person.
 It often plays out in relationship dysfunction, as the defensive activity bounces back and forth between us over time, operating beneath the radar without being addressed."
 See the psychologytoday.com page for more detail.

-Wikipedia states "Psychological self-projection is a defense mechanism in which the human ego defends itself against unconscious impulses or qualities (both positive and negative) by denying their existence in themselves while attributing them to others.
+Wikipedia states, "Psychological self-projection is a defense mechanism in which the human ego defends itself against unconscious impulses or qualities (both positive and negative) by denying their existence in themselves while attributing them to others.
 For example, a person who is habitually rude may constantly accuse other people of being rude.
 It incorporates blame shifting".
 See the Wikipedia.org page for more information.

 Some people project.
 Nobody is perfect.
 One should be mindful of that.